MaG21/linux-http-proxy/README.md

 	2. Debugging capabilities.
 	3. Completeness.
 (Basic features only)

-The main goal is to leave aside portability issues and provide a small, clean yet fast HTTP/HTTPS proxy server that makes the most out of your GNU/Linux box.
+The main goal is to leave aside portability issues and provide a small, fast, secure and clean HTTP/HTTPS proxy server that makes the most out of your GNU/Linux box.
 Also, IPv6 will be suppported.

 ## NOTE
 This server is not done yet, I'll be working on it till I finish completly